DiegoDuenez/menu.js/README.md

 warns

 * @Boolean
-* In this property you will define if you want console warning message or not.
+* In this property you will define if you want console warning messages or not.
 By default the value is true and you don't need to call in options.

 ```javascript
     Menu = new Menu({options: {warns: false}})